DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc J - The Stolen Gem.md

 If the players ask Muriel about the druid of the Forest Folk that they saw on the Old Svalich Road in ***Arc I: The Lost Soul***, she shares that the Forest Folk are known to be loyal servants of Strahd, who they worship like a deity.
 She advises the players to steer clear of the druids’ lair: a terraced mound called Yester Hill in the southwest corner of the Svalich Woods, south of the Wizard of Wines.
 ## J2c.
 The Raven River Crossroads
-The Raven River Crossroads are largely as described in <span class="citation">R. Raven River Crossroads (p.
+The Raven River Crossroads are largely as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-lands-of-barovia#RRavenRiverCrossroads">R. Raven River Crossroads</a> (p.
 40)</span>.
 However, do not check for a random encounter when the players reach this area.
 Additionally, add the following text to the end of the area description:

 <div class="description">
 <p>A figure clad in rusty armor stands alone on the bridge, clutching a gleaming longsword in its pale hands.</p>